moi-kei/set08103_Group-11/README.md

 - Cameron Campbell
 - _

-Coursework Specification
-You will work on the project as a Scrum team.
-Details on Scrum are provided in Lecture 2, including an FAQ on how to apply Scrum in the module.
+Requirements
+This project is to be worked on as a Scrum team.
 You work for an organisation that requires reporting on population information.
 You have been tasked with designing and implementing a new system to allow easy access to this population information.
-The organisation has provided you with an SQL database to work from available here.
+The organisation has provided you with an SQL database to work from.

+Contents
 The organisation has asked for the following reports to be generated:

 All the countries in the world organised by largest population to smallest.